-Because the Fund is currently subject to position limits and may be subject to new and expanded position limits, the Fund's ability to issue new Baskets, or the Fund's ability to reinvest income in additional futures contracts corresponding to the Affected Index Commodity, may be impaired or limited to the extent these activities would cause the Fund to exceed its applicable position limits.
+It is possible that in the future, the LME may propose new rules with respect to position limits in certain commodities for traders engaged in indexed-based trading, such as the trading engaged in by the Fund.
+Depending on the outcome of any future LME rulemaking, the rules concerning position limits may be amended in a manner that is detrimental to the Fund.
+For example, if the amended rules are detrimental to the Fund, the Fund's ability to issue new Baskets, or the Fund's ability to reinvest income in additional futures contracts, may be limited to the extent these activities would cause the Fund to exceed the applicable position limits.
 Limiting the size of the Fund to stay within these position limits may affect the correlation between the price of the Shares, as traded on the NYSE Arca, and the net asset value of the Shares.
 Additionally, the Fund on any given date may not have an effective registration statement with the SEC with sufficient Shares available, which may limit the Fund's ability to create new Baskets.
 The inability to create additional Baskets could result in Shares trading at a premium or discount to net asset value of the Shares.